arnobastenhof/supermemo0/README.md

 Introduction
 ------------
-The current repository contains LaTeX templates for SuperMemo data- and schedule books, as described in "Using SuperMemo without a computer" by Dr.
-Piotr Wozniak at https://www.supermemo.com/articles/paper.htm (also known as algorithm SM-0).
+The current repository provides LaTeX templates for SuperMemo data- and schedule books for the purpose of producing printable worksheets.
+Their contents are explained in "Using SuperMemo without a computer" by Dr.  Piotr Wozniak at https://www.supermemo.com/articles/paper.htm (also known as algorithm SM-0).

 Requirements